How did old instant cameras work

 The Fujifilm Instax Mini series is a modern take on instant photography, offering compact and easy-to-use cameras that produce credit card-sized prints.
 With a variety of colors and designs, the Instax Mini has become a favorite among a new generation of instant photography enthusiasts.

-See also Best polaroid instant camera vintage
+See also How big are polaroid instant camera

 Model Description